mkarots/taggsy/REPORT.md

 The end goal is to have a software package that can generate hashtags based on common words between different texts/documents, in an efficient way, i.e, given 2 documents that contain "This is a hashtag", "Create hashtag today" the output, should contain the word 'hashtag', a reference to the documents it is contained, and a reference of the sentences it is contained in.

+## Requirements

+  ### Functional requirements:

+  * Software should compute the most common occurring words between 2 or more documents.

+  ### Non functional requirements:

+* Implementation language: python

+* Compatible platforms: Linux/MacOS

+* API should be straighforward to use

+* Should be usable both programmatically and as a script

+* Library format: python package

+* Output is in json/python dictionary format

 ## Challenges

 * **Avoiding unnecessary calculations**